MicrosoftDocs/azure-reference-other/u-sql/process-expression-u-sql.md

   where `parameter` is a parameter of the processor.

-### Examples
+## Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://channel9.msdn.com/Series/AzureDataLake/USQL-LocalRun).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.
 - For simplicity, the example(s) with user-defined code make use of [Code-Behind](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide#using-code-behind-1) for assembly management.
 The main advantage of [Code-Behind](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide#using-code-behind-1) is that the tooling will register the assembly file and add the REFERENCE ASSEMBLY statement automatically.
 To use Assembly registration instead of Code-Behind, see [Using Assemblies: Code-Behind vs. Assembly Registration Walkthrough](extending-u-sql-expressions-with-user-code.md#usingAssemblies).

 <a name="FullAddressProcessor">**User-Defined Processor - FullAddressProcessor**</a>